Dodorex-code/ProjectAlien/readme.md

 - This is a little school project

 __ToDo__
-- This project is completed
+- This project is completed (as now)